DaleFielding/weather4kids/README.md

     * I have used some template code from Bootstrap documentation, such as the form.
     * I have made amendments to these in order to suit the chosen design for the website.

+## Acknowledgements
+* Mitko Bachvarov - My Code Institute Mentor for helpful feedback.

+* Adam Cross - Course Curriculum manager at Code Institute for their support during 121s in the absence of a tutor.

+* Laura Gibbons - My partner for her user feedback

+* Aaron Smyth - for his user feedback